 Texas Pathways coaches sharpen their practice and increase their coaching knowledge by examining the pace and scope of implementation of early adopters of the pathway model.
-The following is an excerpt from an idealized timeline of implementation produced by CCRC based on observations of AACC Pathways colleges.
-While the authors note that actual implementation is much messier than implied, the timeline's description of the general progression of colleges from their first efforts in "laying the groundwork" through implementation to "sustaining and institutionalizing student success reforms" informs Texas coaches as they encourage college progress.
+The following is a visualization produced by CCRC that represents an idealized conceptualization of the process and timeline of implementation, based on their observations of AACC Pathways colleges.
+While the authors note that actual implementation is much messier than implied, the timeline's description of the general progression of colleges from their first efforts in "laying the groundwork" through implementation to "ongoing improvement" informs Texas coaches of all cadres as they encourage college progress from where they are to their next best step toward full implementation and institutionalized program review.
+The visual will be useful to coaches, acting as critical friends, inquiring about how the colleges' action planning and implementation progress compares to an anticipated timeline for building capacity and scaling.